dotnet/AspNetDocs/aspnet/web-forms/overview/data-access/advanced-data-access-scenarios/protecting-connection-strings-and-other-configuration-information-cs.md

 In this tutorial we will look at techniques for protecting such sensitive configuration information.
 As we will see, the .NET Framework version 2.0 includes a protected configurations system that makes programmatically encrypting and decrypting selected configuration sections a breeze.

 > [!NOTE]
-> This tutorial concludes with a look at Microsoft s recommendations for connecting to a database from an ASP.NET application.
+> This tutorial concludes with a look at Microsoft's recommendations for connecting to a database from an ASP.NET application.
 In addition to encrypting your connection strings, you can help harden your system by ensuring that you are connecting to the database in a secure fashion.

 ## Step 1: Exploring ASP.NET 2.0 s Protected Configuration Options